-In order to successfully support parents in the launch of e-learning as a new process for our District, and to meet the education-related requirements provided by the Illinois State Board of Education (ISBE), the following information is shared for awareness and included in the “Find It Fast” section of the District 205 website.
+In order to successfully support parents in the launch of e-learning as a new process for our District, and to meet the education-related requirements provided by the Illinois State Board of Education (ISBE), the following information is shared for awareness and updated accordingly.

 - What can parents expect from the e-learning process?

 - How does an E-Learning Day work for a student in Early Childhood to 5th grade?